New Player Guide

 How Does Fighting Work?

-Many live roleplaying games involve physical combat, with players using latex weapons to actively fight against other participants.
-Each game has it's own rules to provide a framework for fighting so that you know what to do if you get hit.
+Many live roleplaying games involve combat, with players taking up latex weapons to actively fight against other participants.
+Our game rules provide a framework for fighting so that you know what to do if you get hit.
+At the events there are opportunities to take part in thrilling large-scale battles with a thousand participants that complement the social and political conflict of the field at Anvil.

 What If My Character Dies?

-It's quite unusual for your character to die unexpectedly in Empire, but it can happen if you go on a battle.
-But don't worry if it does, you can create a new character at any point during the event and we'll help you get back into the game as quickly as possible.
-The easiest thing to do is to make a new character in the same nation or even group as before, especially if you die unexpectedly in the middle of an event, but you can use character death as an opportunity to try another part of the game if you are feeling adventurous.
+It's unusual for a character to die unexpectedly in Empire, but it can happen if you go on a battle.
+But don't worry if it does, you can always create a new character if that happens, and we'll help you get back into the game as quickly as possible.

 Do I Have To Fight?

-Fighting can be exhilarating but it's not for everyone.
-Many Empire players choose to avoid combat altogether, preferring to focus on the social and political side of the game.
-Although you can never be certain what will happen to your character, most people who attend our events have little trouble avoiding combat if they make an effort to do so.
+Fighting can be exhilarating, but it's not for everyone.
+Many Empire players choose to avoid combat, preferring to focus on the social and political side of the game.
+Although you can never be certain what will happen to your character, most people who attend our events have little trouble avoiding combat if they want to.

 Is It Difficult?